micropython/micropython/docs/rp2/tutorial/intro.rst

 .. note::

 	The following instructions assume that you are using a Raspberry Pi Pico.
 Some details may differ if you are building firmware for a different RP2040-based board.
 The board vendor should detail any extra steps needed to build firmware for that particular board.
-These instructions are generic, but might differ at places like putting the default serial port on different pins,or including extra modules to drive that board’s hardware.
+These instructions are generic, but might differ at places like putting the default serial port on different pins, or including extra modules to drive that board’s hardware.

 To build the RP2040 MicroPython port, you’ll need to install some extra tools.
 To build projects you’ll need `CMake https://cmake.org/`_ , a cross-platform tool used to build the software, and the `GNU Embedded Toolchain for Arm https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads`_, which turns MicroPython’s C source code into a binary program RP2040’s processors can understand. *build-essential* is a bundle of tools you need to build code native to your own machine — this is needed for some internal tools in MicroPython and the SDK.
-You can install all of these via apt from the command line.
-Anything you already have installed will be ignored by *apt.*
+You can install all of these via apt from the command line. *Apt* ignores anything you might have laready installed.

 .. code-block:: bash